tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

-*selfservice* packages contain a list of groups or users (Active Directory or local) and their associated lists of authorized packages that :term:`Users` are allowed to install by themselves.
+*selfservice* packages contain a list of groups or users (Active Directory or local) and their associated lists of authorized packages that Users are allowed to install by themselves.

 *profile* packages
 """"""""""""""""""